XxRemsteelexX/Statistical-Data-Mining/README.md

 6. Implement cross-validation for more robust performance estimates

 ## Author
-Statistical Data Mining Project - D600 Task 1
+Statistical Data Mining Project

 ## License
-This project is for educational purposes as part of WGU coursework.
+This project is for educational purposes.